-2. City life lacks space
+2. It lacks space

 Thus, most places are quite small with no extra space.
 But the lack of space has its own sets of drawbacks.
 There are always people around, resulting in a lack of privacy.
 Additionally, activities take place round the clock, including the nighttime.

 3. It has a noise pollution

 The huge population in the city also means a massive generation of waste.
 Along with this, there is a rise in air and noise pollution.
 The construction activities and traffic contribute to the problem.
-The noise is the most harmful pollutant, messing up with sleep quality by releasing cortisol, the stress hormone.
+The noise is the most harmful pollutant, messing up sleep quality by releasing cortisol, the stress hormone.

 4. City life can be stressful

-Just like open spaces, there is a lack of green spaces too in cities.
+Just like open spaces, there is a lack of green spaces in cities.
 Unless you visit gardens or parks, you won’t get the benefit of nature.
-The reduced access to green spaces and pollution are the major factors contributing to mental health issues among city dwellers.
+Reduced access to green spaces and pollution are the major factors contributing to mental health issues among city dwellers.

 5. It is less secure